There are several reasons a student’s financial aid award could be adjusted. The most common reasons include:

 All federally funded programs are subject to change at any time as a result of legislative action.
 If the eligibility rules for an award change due to circumstances outside of the control of the DMACC Financial Aid Office, a previously offered award may be reduced or eliminated.

-Changes in number of credit hours in which you are enrolled
+Changes in the Number of Credit Hours in which you are Enrolled

 The amount of your financial aid award often depends on the number of credit hours you are taking.
+Keep in mind that financial aid is based only on courses that count towards your current DMACC degree/certificate.
 Your initial award is prepared based on full-time, full-year enrollment.
 If you do not enroll fulltime or do not plan to come back to DMACC for a subsequent semester, your award may need to be adjusted to reflect these changes.

 A change in credit hours can affect your financial aid award package even after you have accepted the award.
 Please contact the Financial Aid office with questions concerning changes in enrollment.